icatrina/smFISH/README.md

+March 7th, 2025:
+The Python program "smFISH_intermolecular_pairs.py" is platform independent, and in addition to designing smFISH probes it generates an output file containing intermolecular free energy change for duplex formation between unlike probes ("*combined_output.csv").
+Please read the program's printed message for more information.

 # smFISH
 Design smFISH probes (take into consideration target structure) This is a work in progress, aiming to improve the design of efficient smFISH probes for RNA targets by considering the RNA secondary structure.